parameswaranvv/aws-cdk-github-actions/README.md

+# This is a customized version with Java and Maven installed

 # AWS-CDK GitHub Actions

 AWS-CDK GitHub Actions allow you to run `cdk deploy` and `cdk diff` and ... on your pull requests to help you review.